sumayyah-rahman/STAGE-Audra-Langues/README.md

 - The teacher can put little notes for the AI so that the AI knows the progress during the class.

 ### Issues:
-- The browser used HTTP:
+- The browser used HTTP: (resolved)
   - The sensitive API (in this case, the mic), doesn't trust the site to allow the user use the microphone
   - We cannot force the site to be a trusted site for other security issues like man-in-the-middle
+- The TTS is too robotic:
+  - This issue is not a big issue
+  - Therefore, it will be abandoned
+- The STT recognition
+  - The STT might not recognise certain word coming from the student
+  - The STT can only use one language which is English

 ## Notes